teamknowlogy-org/squint-repository-template/README.md

-# PurpleBox Project
+# Teamknowlogy Project

-Welcome to the PurpleBox project!
+Welcome to the Teamknowlogy project!
 This project aims to [brief description of the project].

 ## Getting Started